Katherine Sophie Dreier: The Cooperative Mural Workshop, The Society of Independent Artists, and The Société Anonyme

 Dreier created the Cooperative Mural Workshop in 1914 following the derisive response to the Armory Show.
 She described the workshop as something that "United art and artisanship and brought about usefulness and beauty."
 The collective was short-lived, however in their time they painted murals, organized exhibitions, and offered workshops.
 In 1916 Dreier helped found the Society of Independent Artists where she met Marcel Duchamp with whom she had a lifelong friendship.
 Duchamp resigned, much to Dreier's dismay, as director of the organization after they refused to exhibit Fountain.
-Following this, in 1920, Drier, Duchamp, and Man Ray founded the Société Anonyme.
+Following this, in 1920, Dreier, Duchamp, and Man Ray founded the Société Anonyme.
 With regards to the name, she stated "Since our desire was to promote art and not our own personalities, Man Ray conceived the amusing title of calling it the Société Anonyme, which is the French for 'incorporated', and as we incorporated, we became Incorporated Incorporated."
 The society sponsored lectures, concerts, publications, and exhibitions of modern art.
 Duchamp and Dreier presented the Société Anonyme's art collection to Yale University in 1941.
 She gave a Trowbridge Lecture on the "Intrinsic Significance of Modern Art" in 1948 at Yale University.
 In 1950 Duchamp and Dreier published a catalog of the Société Anonyme's works donated to Yale.
 The organization ended on its 30th anniversary in 1950, when the three founders formally dissolved it.

 Later years and death

 Dreier's health began to decline, having a "crippling illness", about 1942, but she continued to work, giving lectures and writing.
-She died on March 29, 1952 in Milford Connecticut as the result of cirrhosis of the liver, which was not due to an alcohol issue.
+She died on March 29, 1952, in Milford Connecticut as the result of cirrhosis of the liver, which was not due to an alcohol issue.